percona/pmm/docs/setting-up/server/aws.md

 ### Expand existing EBS volume

-To expand the existing EBS volume in order to increase capacity, the following steps should be followed.
+To expand the existing EBS volume for increased capacity, follow these steps.

 1. Expand the disk from AWS Console/CLI to the desired capacity.